Complexity of Firefighting on Graphs: NP-Hardness

-\mffHard* \begin{proof} Let an instance of the decision variant of \textsc{BinPacking} be given, with items $i_1, \ldots, i_n$, sizes $s_1, \ldots, s_n \in \N_{>0}$ and $b \in \N_{>0}$ bins with capacity $c \in \N_{>0}$ each, such that $\sum_{k \in [n]} s_k \leq b \cdot c$.
-We construct a graph $G$ as $\bigcup_{k \in [n]} K_{s_k}$.
-This graph $G$ can be extinguished by $c$ firefighters in at most $b$ steps iff the \textsc{BinPacking} instance is a yes-instance, since we can assume that only full cliques are extinguished in each step due to Lemma \ref{lem:cliques}.
+\end{framed} We construct a graph $G$ as $\bigcup_{k \in [n]} K_{s_k}$, i.e., the graph $G$ consists of $n$ connected components, which are complete graphs of varying sizes.
+This graph $G$ can be extinguished by $c$ firefighters in at most $b$ steps if and only if the \textsc{BinPacking} instance is a yes-instance, since we can assume that only full cliques are extinguished in each step due to Lemma \ref{lem:cliques}.
 By using the construction from Proposition \ref{prop:timegadget} with this $G$ and $T = b$, we reduce this instance of \textsc{BinPacking} to determining if $\ffn(H(G,T)) \leq 4c$.
 Note that the size of this instance of $\mff$ is in $\mathcal{O}(c^4 \cdot b^2)$ and therefore polynomial in the unary encoding size of the \textsc{BinPacking} problem.
 Since \textsc{BinPacking} is \texttt{strongly NP-complete}~\cite{10.5555/574848}, it follows that in general, determining whether a given graph can be extinguished by $m$ firefighters is \texttt{NP-hard}. \end{proof}

-Note that this implies that $\mff$ is even \texttt{strongly NP-hard}, since for any non-trivial instance, $m$ is bounded by $|V|$, so the input size of the problem remains in $\mathcal{O}(\text{size}(G))$ even if $m$ is encoded in unary.
+Note that this Theorem implies that $\mff$ is even \texttt{strongly NP-hard}, since for any non-trivial instance, $m$ is bounded by $|V|$, so the input size of the problem remains in $\mathcal{O}(\text{size}(G))$ even if $m$ is encoded in unary.

+While the proof strategy for Theorem \ref{thm:mffHard} is based on first showing that an \texttt{NP-hard} problem can be reduced to solving an instance of $\mfft$ and this specific instance is afterwards shown to be equivalent to an instance of $\mff$, we cannot generally reduce $\mfft$ to $\mff$ with our construction: Since the number of vertices of $H(G, T)$ is greater than $T^2$, the size of the graph $H(G, T)$ is in general not polynomial in the encoding size of $G$, $T$ and $m$.
+However, a straightforward polynomial reduction for the converse direction exists:

 \begin{proposition}[Reducing $\mff$ to \mfft] \mff ~can be polynomially reduced to \mfft. \end{proposition}